A Survey on Multi-Task Learning

 \subsection{Task Clustering Approach}

-The task clustering approach assumes that different tasks form several clusters each of which consists of similar tasks.
-As indicated by its name, this approach has a close connection to clustering algorithms and it can be viewed an extension of clustering algorithms to the task level while the conventional clustering algorithms are on the data level.
+The task clustering approach assumes that different tasks form several clusters, each of which consists of similar tasks.
+As indicated by its name, this approach has a close connection with clustering algorithms and it can be viewed as an extension of clustering algorithms to the task level while the conventional clustering algorithms are on the data level.

 Thrun and Sullivan \cite{to96} propose the first task clustering algorithm by using a weighted nearest neighbor classifier for each task, where the initial weights to define the weighted Euclidean distance are learned by minimizing pairwise within-class distances and maximizing pairwise between-class distances simultaneously within each task.
-Then they define a task transfer matrix $\mathbf{A}$ whose $(i,j)$th entry $a_{ij}$ records the generalization accuracy obtained for task $\mathcal{T}_i$ by using task $\mathcal{T}_j$'s distance metric via the cross validation.
+Then a task transfer matrix $\mathbf{A}$ is defined with its $(i,j)$th entry $a_{ij}$ recording the generalization accuracy obtained for task $\mathcal{T}_i$ by using task $\mathcal{T}_j$'s distance metric.
 Based on $\mathbf{A}$, $m$ tasks can be grouped into $r$ clusters $\{\mathcal{C}_i\}_{i=1}^r$ by maximizing $\sum_{t=1}^r\frac{1}{|\mathcal{C}_t|}\sum_{i,j\in\mathcal{C}_t}a_{ij}$, where $|\cdot|$ denotes the cardinality of a set.
 After obtaining the cluster structure among all the tasks, the training data of tasks in a cluster will be pooled together to learn the final weighted nearest neighbor classifier.
-This approach has been extended to an iterative process in \cite{cm12} in a way similar to $k$-means clustering.
+This approach has been extended to an iterative learning process \cite{cm12} in a similar way to $k$-means clustering.